Fife College: Andrew Carnegie Business School

 The Andrew Carnegie Business School at Fife College provides business, leadership and management training from certificate to postgraduate level and also a range of CPD qualifications.

 Adam Smith Scholarships

-Adam Smith Scholarships is part of Fife College and was created to support students to develop opportunities, open doors and transform lives.
-It does this by awarding scholarships and has presented over 1800 scholarships to Fife College students worth almost £778,000 since it was created just over 20 years ago.
+Adam Smith Scholarships is part of Fife College.
+It awards scholarships and has presented over 1800 scholarships to Fife College students worth almost £778,000 since it was created just over 20 years ago.

-Through partnerships with businesses, charitable trusts and individual donors the Scholarship programme provides recognition, a financial award, and in some cases, work experience, internships and trips to support and encourage students to achieve their full potential.

 Fife College Students' Association (FCSA)

 FCSA is an autonomous, student-led, campaigning organisation, which provides services, representation and welfare support on behalf of students.

 The day-to-day operation of The Association is fulfilled by the sabbatical officers, students who have finished college and work full-time for The Association.

 Boom Radio

 Boom Radio is Fife College's student radio station.
 Its studios are also used to train students on broadcast media courses.
 Boom Radio was relaunched in December 2021 following refurbishment of its studios.
 It is controlled from the campus in Glenrothes.